 A Joint Workshop is coming soon!

-In February 2025, a significant joint workshop organised by three major leaders in Brain-Machine Interfaces will take place in Gardanne, France.
 The agenda will include speakers among the B-CRATOS partners and experts from the Institut Pasteur, the CEA-Clinatec and the EPFL.

 Controlling prosthetic hands more precisely by the power of thought